ipselium/cpyvke/README.md

 *cpyvke* is still in developpement and may present unexpected behavior !

 * cpyvke : crash when "brutal" resize
+* kd5 : crash when client asks a kernel change

 - - -